And it's our last hour together for the day and our last hour together for this current fill-in stint of mine.

 Well, Mark, I can answer that question easily with another question.

-Do you do you really think that um that Iran right now is really interested in putting together a uh reactor for medical purposes and generating power, or are they trying to screw around long enough to put together a nuclear weapon?
+Do you really think that Iran right now is really interested in putting together a reactor for medical purposes and generating power?

 Does this exist?

-Uh because my answer is yes.
+Okay, because my answer is, yes.

-And there's this very nice lady who heads up this group, and I'm sure there are very nice people who are a part of this group, and there is a certain noble symmetry to peace-loving Muslims wanting to be part of the healing of Lower Manhattan, and to them I would say thanks.
+And there's this very nice lady who heads up this group, and I'm sure there are very nice people who are a part of this group.

-Somewhere else, and I don't even mean a million miles.
+But somewhere else, somewhere else, and I don't even mean a million miles.

 I mean, just elsewhere on the island of Manhattan and not just steps away from where your faith brethren, no matter how much you wish to distance from them, did this unspeakable thing.

-It's built to a tone.
+Okay, it's built to a tone.

 It's just not for us.

-I mean, they sit there and they tell us, hey, it's great, we want to make peace.
+I mean, they sit there and they tell us, hey, it's great.

-We've what better place to make a peaceful coexistence overture than right there where all this terrible stuff happened?
+What better place to make a peaceful coexistence overture than right there where all this terrible stuff happened?

 Okay.